Teresa Rodríguez

 María Teresa Rodríguez-Rubio Vázquez ([teˈɾesa roˈðɾiɣeθ]; born 18 September 1981) is a Spanish politician.
-Active in the United Left in her youth, she then set up her own platform, Anticapitalistas.
+Active in United Left in her youth within the platform Espacio Alternativo, in 2008 the organization split from IU.
+She then participated in the creation of Izquierda Anticapitalista, later renamed as Anticapitalistas.
 She was a Member of the European Parliament representing Podemos from 2014 to 2015, and was the party's presidential candidate for the 2015 and 2018 Andalusian parliamentary elections.
-She left Podemos in 2020 and founded Adelante Andalucía (2021).
+She left Podemos in 2020 and founded the Adelante Andalucía party, being elected to the Parliament of Andalusia in 2022 and leaving her seat at the end of the year.

 Biography

 Early life and United Left

 Rodríguez was born in Rota, Andalusia to parents who ran a perfumery.
 She studied Arab Philology at the University of Seville, where she took part in her first political activism against the American Naval Station Rota in her hometown, and against the People's Party (PP) reform of universities.

 Rodríguez was active in the United Left (IU) from an early age, featuring on the United Left/The Greens (IULV) list for the 2000 Andalusian regional election when she was 18.
 As part of a current named "Espacio Alternativo", she formed part of the IU's federal executive from 2003 to 2008.